Kilpinen-group/cell-line-database/README.md

 -   [ ] Properly connect MySQL with the front end
 -   [ ] Online deployment
 -   [ ] User authentication (with [shinyauthr](https://rdrr.io/github/PaulC91/shinyauthr/)?)
+-   [ ] Proper testing and validation for the components of the app
 -   [x] There might be a problem with the data/server not loading properly in the new version of the app that divides server, ui etc. to their own files

 ## How to run the app locally